AdamMooers/upsilon/firmware/rtl/control_loop/intro.md

 * for multiplication, the LSB is interpreted as position `m+n`, where `m` is the interpretation of the LSB of the first integer and `n` as the LSB of the second.

+# Hardware

+The DAC is *not* ramped in software: the updated value is directly written without smoothing the change.
+In the setup for which this code was designed for, this is not a problem because the DAC is connected to an amplifier which cannot respond that quickly and will smooth out changes itself.
+For your design, you may need to use code found in `firmware/rtl/spi/ramp.v`.